Interior Basement Waterproofing

 What to Look Out For

 There are many companies offering interior basement waterproofing for wet basements, but they can vary greatly in design and performance.
-Look out for “channel” drain systems that are typically installed on top of the floor or footer.
+Look out for “channel” drain systems.
+A contractor will typically install them on top of the footer.
 The problem with these systems is that they hold water because of being on top of (or next to) a level footer.
 Only when water fills the trough can it build up movement and make its way to the drain point.
 These systems require less labor and less trenching so they theoretically should cost much less; however, companies that sell and install these systems often have a special name or patent for them.
 In reality, any contractor can buy this material, get it made a different color, and make up their own fancy name, so they market it as unique for higher profit margins.

 Look For a System That is a True Interior Footer Drain